-The POC is the analysis of information from the formal evaluations and the person-centered supports assessment and is based on the unique personal outcomes identified, defined and prioritized by the beneficiary.
+The POC is the analysis of information from the formal evaluations and the person-centered supports assessment and is based on the unique personal outcomes identified, defined and prioritized by the recipient.

-The POC is developed through a collaborative process involving the beneficiary, family, friends or other support systems, the support coordinator, appropriate professionals/service providers, and others who know the beneficiary best.
+The POC is developed through a collaborative process involving the recipient, family, friends or other support systems, the support coordinator and appropriate professionals/service providers and others who know the recipient best.

-The purpose of the POC is to:
+The POC serves to:

-- 1. Establish direction for all persons involved in providing supports and services for the beneficiary by describing how the needed supports and services interact to form overall strategies that assist the beneficiary to maintain or achieve the desired personal outcomes; - 2.
-Provide a process for ensuring that the paid medical services and other resources are deemed medically necessary and meet the needs of the beneficiary including health and welfare as determined by the assessment, and that these services and supports are provided in a cost-effective manner; and - 3.
-Represent a strategy for ensuring that services are appropriate, available, and responsive to the beneficiary's changing outcomes and needs as updated in the assessment.
+- Establish direction for all persons involved in providing supports and services for the recipient by describing how the needed supports and services interact to form overall strategies that assist the recipient to maintain or achieve the desired personal outcomes. - Provide a process for ensuring that the paid medical services and other resources are deemed medically necessary and meet the needs of the recipient including health and welfare as determined by the assessment, and that these services and supports are provided in a cost-effective manner. - Represent a strategy for ensuring that services are appropriate, available, and responsive to the recipient's changing outcomes and needs as updated in the assessment.

 The POC should not be considered a treatment plan of specific clinical interventions that service providers would use to achieve treatment or rehabilitation goals.
-Instead, the POC should be considered a "master plan" consisting of a comprehensive summary of information to aid the beneficiary to obtain assistance from formal and informal service providers as it relates to obtaining and maintaining the desired personal outcomes.
+Instead, the POC should be considered a "master plan" consisting of a comprehensive summary of information to aid the recipient to obtain assistance from formal and informal service providers as it relates to obtaining and maintaining the desired personal outcomes.